Competitor backlink analysis is my favourite link building strategy of all time.

 If you have any questions/thoughts about this strategy or if you need any SEO tips, please leave a comment below and I’ll be happy to help!

 Next I want to introduce you to resource page link building.

 What is a backlink analysis?

 Competitor backlink analysis is an SEO strategy where you complete a strict review of a competiting site’s backlink profile to analyze the site’s performance and identify potential issues that could affect negatively its ranking.

 Competitor backlink analysis is a major part of the link building process.
 Any successful link building campaign starts with competitor backlink analysis.
 Learning how your competitors get their backlinks is key to using their backlinks against them.
 Ahrefs will find your competitors’ links.

 How do I find my competitor backlinks?

-Finding competitor backlinks is very straight forward when you have access to a good backlink analysis tool.
+Finding competitors backlinks is very straightforward when you have access to a good backlink analysis tool.
 My favourite tool for finding backlinks is Ahrefs.
 Simply enter the target URL of your competitor into the tool, click backlinks to see a list of all the links pointing to their domain.
 You can then export the data.

 To perform effective competitor backlink analysis, enter your keywords into a Google search to identify your competitors.
-Take the top 5 organic results and put those URLs into a backlink analysis tool.
-You will get a list of websites to target that provide links to your competitor’s sites.
+Make sure you take the top 5 organic results and put those URLs into a backlink analysis tool.
+You will get a list of websites to target that provides links to your competitor’s sites.